aramk/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.13.1 =
-* Fixed an issue with file paths on Windows causing false positives for the security checks needed to load AJAX requests.
+* Fixed an issue with file paths on Windows causing false positives for the security checks needed to load AJAX requests thanks to Andreas Giemza.
+* Fixed bug in list_posts.php, also thanks to Andreas.

 = 1.13 =
 * Added line wrapping.